matthew-occleshaw/computer-science-game/game-plan.md

 	- Health
 	- Speed
 	- Attack
-- And a backpack which can store up to 3 items (there has to be a mechanism to check -  whether it is full before you pick another item up)
+- A backpack which can store up to 3 items (there has to be a mechanism to check -  whether it is full before you pick another item up)
 - These rooms are linked to each other
 - These rooms can contain:
 	- Enemies